 Some Classic Urban Harmony LLC achievements include:

-- Produced two annual multi-group doo wop acappella concerts (Doo Wop Explosion I and II) for Monmouth University’s Center For The Arts at their 730-seat Pollak Theatre.
+- Produced three multi-group doo wop acappella concerts (Doo Wop Explosion I, 2 and 3) at Monmouth University’s Center For The Arts’ 730-seat Pollak Theatre.

 - Have found bookings for more than 25 doo wop, r&b and gospel acappella vocal groups.